ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2_full_pipeline.rst

 .. note::

    Both operation servers can alternatively be implemented as Nav2 *behavior plugins* loaded by the ``behavior_server``, which avoids writing a separate lifecycle node.
-But this tutorial deliberately uses standalone action servers to illustrate the full integration path: how to write a Nav2-compatible server from scratch, give it lifecycle management, and expose it to the BT executor as a first-class node type.
+But this tutorial deliberately uses standalone action servers to illustrate the full integration path: how to write a Nav2-compatible server from scratch, expose it to the BT, and creating a BT  Navigator to leverage them as a first-class node type.

 Requirements
 ============